Roadmap

 Long term

 IStreamHandler<TMsg, TResp>registrations are supported; their items are merged sequentially into a singleIAsyncEnumerable<TResp>, analogous to howSendfans out to multiple command handlers. - Keyed handler registration — runtime routing via service keys.
-Handlers can be registered with an optional key (
+Handlers can be annotated with GenDI metadata such as